-Step 2 – Dry Creek Bed: Design
+Step 6 – Dry Creek Bed: Building the Creek Bed

 Because of their size (boulders are defined as anything bigger than 16” in diameter) and the fact that they need to be partially buried in the ground, it’s best to place boulders first.
 Place them at random, asymmetric focal points throughout the creek bed, remembering to choose an odd number for a natural look.